 - If you need your hair straightener, bring one instead of buying another when you move.

 - Glasses, Sunglasses and any other medical devices

 - Fit Bit, Movies, Books, Hobby items, Sports equipment or accessories

 - Bike or other means of transportation, which may include a spare key

 - Banking and Loan information

-- You can download our budget spreadsheet for free or print a simple budget free at CBB.
+- You can download our budget spreadsheet or print a simple budget free at CBB.

-- If using envelopes for cash purchases works for you then bring along your jars or envelopes labelled and ready to go.
+- If using envelopes for cash purchases works for you, bring your jars or envelopes labelled and ready to go.

 - Mirror for your wall

-- Vehicle necessities such as lock-deicer, winter tires, first aid kit,oil, spare tire, jack, washer fluid.
+- Vehicle necessities include lock-deicer, winter tires, first aid kit, oil, spare tire, jack, and washer fluid.